aospapp/aosp/compatibility/cdd/3_software/3_8_user-interface-compatibility.md

     channels.
 *   SHOULD support rich notifications.
 *   SHOULD present some higher priority notifications as heads-up notifications.
-*   SHOULD have user affordance to snooze notifications.
+*   SHOULD have a user affordance to snooze notifications.
 *   MAY only manage the visibility and timing of when third-party apps can notify users of notable events to mitigate safety issues such as driver distraction.